gempir/blog/content/blog/logs.md

 draft: false
 comments: true
 ---
-A few years ago I was feeling creative and thought an IRC chat bot would be a great output for my creativity.
+A few years ago I was constantly looking for fun side projects.
+I hadn't found that one project that could entertain me for long though.
+Until I started to play with IRC on twitch.
 IRC itself wasn't really that common anymore, but an up and coming streaming site named twitch.tv was using IRC to run the chat used by thousands of viewers.
 I started writing on this bot with simple features like the current time or repeating what I would say if I issue the command to do so.
 I quickly realized that this wasn't going anywhere since lots of big bots already supported most of the feature I offered on mine and a lot more including online dashboard etc.